About Patient Activation in NHS England’s Self-care programme

 The CSPAM tool is available from Insignia Health if you wish to use it as a reflective tool with your clinicians.

 Our experience from the Learning Set indicates that PAM may not be suitable for people with conditions such as severe learning disability, severe mental health problems or severe dementia.

 The reading age for PAM is 11-12 years.
 For people with a lower reading age, the Carer and Parent version of PAM is available to use.

 Equality Impact Assessments (EIAs) are no longer a statutory requirement in England.
 However, they continue to be used by public sector organisations as a way of demonstrating compliance with public service equality duty.

-NHS England will not require an organisation using PAM to complete an EIA.
 It is the decision and individual responsibility of each organisation using the PAM to undertake an EIA in line with their local patient activation plans and broader context of how they will use PAM, which will be unique for each locality.

 We are always looking for new sites and health programmes interested in using the PAM tool.
 Please contact us with your interest and ideas for using the PAM at: firstname.lastname@example.org.